 The Boy (-1pts)

-Pro - Jessica Chastain (+10pts)
+Pro: Jessica Chastain (+10pts)

 As should be no surprise, Jessica Chastain is easily one of the best parts of this film.
-At first her character seems one-note as a soft-spoken animal whisperer and expert, but as the film goes on, the character is portrayed with much more complexity.
-In certain scenes, the character (externally) shows strength and courage but Jessica Chastain's eyes told a much different story.
+Initially, her character seemed like a one-note character, as a soft-spoken animal whisperer and expert.
+However, the film goes on to show the character has a lot more complexity.
+In certain scenes, the character shows strength and courage, but Jessica Chastain's eyes told a much different story.
 They show fear, and pain in a compelling way.

 I really enjoyed the setup to this movie.
-It really sucked me into the film and had me invested in these character's lives but I did not think the setup matched with the rest of the movie.
-At least as far as what the setup focuses on.
-The setup focuses on the love of animals.
-It focuses on the expertise and passion that the main characters have towards the animals in their zoo while paying very little attention to the imminent World War or the Nazis.
-However, the rest of the movie focuses on World War II and the Holocaust while paying very little attention to the passion for animals.
-Each part of the movie (on it's own) works really well, but the film does not setup the Nazi growth or the early signs of the holocaust.
-The setup of the film casually mentions these things but for a movie that centers around the holocaust, I could have used a few scenes to better understand the main character's position on the matter, what it means to them and how it impacts their lives.
-I understand that this movie focuses on the family at the zoo and that these characters did not fully understand what was coming, but I think the end result is a movie that is not as impactful to it's audience as it could have been.
-As a whole, the movie could have used a more balanced focus.
+It really sucked me into the film and had me invested in these character's lives, but I did not think the setup matched with the rest of the movie.
+At least as far as what the setup focused on.
+The setup focused on the love of animals.
+It focused on the expertise and passion that the main characters had toward the animals in their zoo, while paying very little attention to the imminent World War or the Nazis.
+However, the rest of the movie focused on World War II and the Holocaust, while paying very little attention to the main characters' passion for animals.
+However, I do understand that the beginning of the movie showed the main characters' passion for all life, but I did not think that this needed that much focus at the beginning of the movie.

-Telling true stories, on a large scale, of some truely inspiring people that made a difference in the world.
-Stories like this are important and should not be forgotten by society.
-Non-Jewish zookeepers in late 1930s Poland, who used their zoo as refuge and as an Underground Railroad of sorts to men, women and children.
-The Zookeeper's wife was the one looking after and protecting the refugees from the local Nazis setup within the grounds of the zoo.
+Telling true stories, of some truly inspiring people that made a difference in the world have the potential to make for really compelling stories.
+Stories like this are important and I love seeing them told on-screen.
+This movie is based on a true story about a couple of non-Jewish zookeepers in late 1930s Poland, who used their zoo as refuge, and as an Underground Railroad of sorts to men, women and children who had been victimized by the Nazis.
+The zookeeper's wife, Antonina, was the one looking after and protecting the refugees from the local Nazis who were setup within the grounds of the zoo.

-Con - The Ghetto (-3pts)
+Con: The Ghetto (-3pts)

-Pro - Johan Heldenbergh (+5pts)
+Pro: Johan Heldenbergh (+5pts)

-Con - The Boy (-1pts)
+Con: The Boy (-1pts)